robotology/blocktest/README.md

 ```

 Here we have two parameters, kppos and kp in two tables.
-It is possibile to specify how the parameters will change during the execution.
-There are two ways to do so, throught the **table type** parameter.
+It is possible to specify how the parameters will change during the execution.
+There are two ways to do so, through the **table type** parameter.

 -   normal:
     in this case the parameter will have the value in the order the values are specified.